CurtisTarr/clic/README.md

 ## Running

-Run `main.go` and enter in any support mathmatical expression.
+Run `main.go` and enter in any supported mathematical expression.

 Supported operators are:
 - `^` raising to the power